elijahcroft/elijahcroft/README.md

 # Welcome to my GitHub 🚀

-Hello! 👋 I'm Elijah, a self-taught sophmore developer with a passion for coding, problem-solving, and making impactful projects.
+Hello! 👋 I'm Elijah, a sophmore developer with a passion for coding, problem-solving, and making impactful projects.
 Welcome to my GitHub, where I showcase my projects, skills, and interests.

 ---